Kyle Saxelid

-Kyle Erickson Saxelid (born April 13, 1995) is a Canadian-American professional football offensive lineman for the Calgary Stampeders of the Canadian Football League (CFL).
+Kyle Erickson Saxelid (born April 13, 1995) is a Canadian-American former professional football offensive lineman.
+He played for the Calgary Stampeders of the Canadian Football League (CFL).
+He is currently the offensive line coach and run game coordinator for the Nojima Sagamihara Rise semi-professional football team of the Japanese X-League.

 College career

 Saxelid played for the University of Nevada Las Vegas, graduating in 2017 with a degree in Business.
 He played in 48 consecutive games for the Rebels, starting the last 42.
 He was named preseason Fourth Team All-MW by Athlon his Junior and Senior seasons.
 Saxelid earned three Academic All-Mountain West Conference honors and was nominated for a spot on the 2016 AFCA Good Works Team.